- WHEN: The last Sunday in August, which for 2017 will be Sunday August 27th.

 - WHY: Why should my church participate in Bike Shen: Ride to Church Sunday?
 There are four types of relationships which we all must nurture to be integral children of God – the relationship we have with God, self, others, and all of His physical creation (the Earth).
 As followers of Christ, we frequently address our relationships with others and with God.
 But, in worship, we rarely address our relationship with our physical body or the relationship we have with the Earth.
 Bike Shen Ride to Church Sunday, seeks to create an awareness of these relationships in the churches of Harrisonburg.
 We are proposing that this one Sunday be dedicated to biking to church, thus bringing these oft neglected subjects of creation care and self-care to the forefront.

-If you or your kids enjoy this Sunday ride, remember that you can also participate in the Annual Bike Shen-Cycle for Service ride on September 17th.
-Besides a century, metric century, 30 mile and 15 mile ride, it includes a five mile family ride and bike rodeo with bike clowns and all kinds of fun including: slowest bike race, prizes, chance to try out a tandem or recumbent cycle, free bike tune ups, etc. There is something involving a bicycle for everyone!
+If you or your kids enjoy this Sunday ride, remember that you can also participate in the Annual Bike Shen-Cycle for Service ride on September 16th.
+Besides a metric century, 30 mile and 15 mile ride, it includes a five mile family ride and bike rodeo with bike clowns and all kinds of fun including: slowest bike race, prizes, chance to try out a tandem or recumbent cycle, free bike tune ups, etc. There is something involving a bicycle for everyone!
 Last year one of our oldest riders, a woman in her 80s, raised more than $1,000 for the ministries Bike Shen supports by asking her friends, family and church to sponsor her ride!